FH-Potsdam/connecting-bits/readme.md

 (Video)

-## The project.
+## Introduction
 TRANSL8R is a chain of multilingual machines to play the _Chinese whispers_ game with, made for exhibitions.
 It consists of four boxes.
 The first box listens to the visitor's message and then repeats it out loud.
 The second box listens to the first one and translates that message into a different language.
 The third and fourth one each do the same (every box speaks a different language).
 Finally, the first box translates the message back into the original language.
 In an ideal case, that message would be the same as the original one, but the little mistakes of the translation engine make for a funny ending, just as in the _Chinese whispers_ game.

-## The boxes.
+## Tech specs
+![arduino and sensors](images/hardware-.3.jpg)

 The four boxes are custom-made cubic machines with various mechanical elements and electronics.

-### Tech specs
-![arduino and sensors](images/hardware-.3.jpg)

 Each box consists of:

 - **An LED:** To indicate that the box is speaking
 - **Two servo motors:** To move the box as it listens and speaks and to give it a living character